 Gumma is located in a limited area under the skin or mucous membrane, slowly regresses and is replaced by scar tissue.

-Tuberous syphilis
+Tuberous syphilide

 Multiple, grouped, but not merging formations after resolution represent a single mosaic scar.

-Repeated rashes are never formed on the modified areas.
+Repeated rashes never form in modified areas.

-Rarely enough, tuberous syphilides exist in other forms:
+Quite rarely, tubercular syphilides exist in other forms:

-Gummy syphilide
+Gummous syphilide

 Localization of tertiary syphilis